This is the post excerpt.

 This will be the only conscience-based post I will put up here.
 I set up some ideas about how I want you to view this space.

 I do believe we should be allowed to express an opinion, the only problem I have is the reason behind it.
-Oddly enough, the Canadian Charter of Rights and Freedoms allows people to be racist (for example), though it also protects those who are subjects of hate-speech.
+Oddly enough, the Canadian Charter of Rights and Freedoms will enable people to be racist (for example), though it also protects those who are subjects of hate-speech.

 You have every right to criticise a religion, a government or a celebrity; yet, you need to understand others have the right to challenge your process.
 Reposting a meme or a rant from someone who fits in your hate space is not a form of dialogue.
 Okay, it is if you are 17 years old and having an argument over the best episode of ‘Big Bang Theory’.